Glover Stadium/Dee Fee Field: History

-Stadium construction began on December 16, 1937 and was completed in March 1939.
+Stadium construction began on December 16, 1937, and was completed in March 1939.
 The original name of the stadium was the same as the park in which it is located, La Palma Park.
 Funding for the stadium was provided by the Works Progress Administration.

 The stadium was renovated in 1956 with the Anaheim City Council deciding it would be cheaper to add grandstands to La Palma Park rather than to build a new football stadium.
 Grandstands were constructed across the outfield from left field to right-center reducing the size of the baseball field.
 The football stadium was named La Palma Stadium.

 The football stadium was renamed Glover Stadium in 1971 after Richard Glover, an assistant and head football coach at Anaheim High School from 1931 until 1957.
 The baseball field was renamed Dee Fee Field in 1987 after Dee Fee, who worked for the Anaheim Parks Department from 1937 to 1987.
 In addition to baseball and football, the stadium has played host to soccer games, rodeos, circuses and area high school graduations.

 Baseball history

 The first event at the stadium was a baseball game on March 12, 1939.
 It was a Pacific Coast League spring training game between the Seattle Rainiers and Sacramento Senators.
 The Sacramento team trained at the stadium and played ten spring training games in 1939.
-The stadium was the spring training home of the Philadelphia Athletics in 1940.
+The stadium was the spring training home of the Philadelphia Athletics from 1940 to 1942.
 It was also the spring training home of the St. Louis Browns for the 1946 season.

 La Palma Park was the home of the Anaheim Aces, a charter member of baseball's Class C California League in 1941.
 The stadium was also home of the Class C Anaheim Valencias of the Sunset League from 1947 to 1948.

 In addition to hosting minor league and major league games, the stadium hosts American Legion Baseball and California Interscholastic Federation high school baseball games.

 Football history

 The first football game at the stadium was a contest between Anaheim High School and Redlands High School on September 21, 1956.
 It has continued to be used as a venue for California Interscholastic Federation high school football since that time.

 The stadium has hosted community college and NCAA Division I college football games.
 In 1983, the Cal State Fullerton Titans football team played two of their three home football games at the stadium.
-The first game was on October 1, 1983 versus the Pacific Tigers.
-The second contest was on November 12, 1983 against the UNLV Rebels football team.
+The first game was on October 1, 1983, versus the Pacific Tigers.
+The second contest was on November 12, 1983, against the UNLV Rebels football team.
 The games were played at the stadium due to rainy weather and field conditions at Cal State Fullerton's home football stadium, Anaheim Stadium.